Inakintriago/Megaline-Project/README.md

-# 📞 Megaline: Análisis de Tarifas
+# 📞 Megaline: Tariff Analysis

-## 📝 Contexto
+## 📝 Context
-Megaline es un operador de telecomunicaciones que ofrece dos planes de prepago: **Surf** y **Ultimate**.
+Megaline is a telecommunications operator offering two prepaid plans: **Surf** and **Ultimate**.
-El objetivo de este proyecto es analizar el comportamiento de 500 clientes a lo largo del 2018 para determinar cuál de las dos tarifas genera mayores ingresos y así optimizar las estrategias comerciales y de publicidad.
+The goal of this project is to analyze the behavior of 500 customers throughout 2018 to determine which of the two tariffs generates higher revenue, thus optimizing commercial and advertising strategies.

-## 🛠️ Herramientas Utilizadas
+## 🛠️ Tools Used
-- **Python**: Análisis de datos y modelado estadístico.
+- **Python**: Data analysis and statistical modeling.
-- **Pandas** y **NumPy**: Limpieza y transformación de datos.
+- **Pandas** and **NumPy**: Data cleaning and transformation.
-- **Matplotlib** y **Seaborn**: Visualización de patrones y tendencias.
+- **Matplotlib** and **Seaborn**: Visualization of patterns and trends.
-- **SciPy**: Pruebas estadísticas de hipótesis.
+- **SciPy**: Hypothesis testing.
-- **Jupyter Notebook**: Documentación del flujo de análisis.
+- **Jupyter Notebook**: Documenting the analysis workflow.

-## 📈 Análisis de Resultados
+## 📈 Results Analysis
-El proyecto se estructuró en varias fases:
+The project was structured in several phases:
-1. **Preprocesamiento de datos**:
+1. **Data Preprocessing**:
-   - Limpieza de valores atípicos y ausentes.
+   - Cleaning of outliers and missing values.
-   - Conversión de unidades de medición (por ejemplo, minutos y megabytes).
+   - Conversion of measurement units (e.g., minutes and megabytes).
-   - Fusión de cinco tablas para consolidar la información de clientes, llamadas, mensajes, datos móviles y planes.
+   - Merging of five tables to consolidate customer, call, message, mobile data, and plan information.

-2. **Análisis descriptivo**:
+2. **Descriptive Analysis**:
-   - Cálculo de ingresos mensuales para cada cliente.
+   - Calculation of monthly revenue for each customer.
-   - Comparación gráfica de uso y gastos entre los planes Surf y Ultimate.
+   - Graphical comparison of usage and spending between the Surf and Ultimate plans.

-3. **Pruebas de hipótesis**:
+3. **Hypothesis Testing**:
-   - Evaluación estadística para determinar si las diferencias en ingresos entre planes y regiones son significativas.
+   - Statistical evaluation to determine whether the differences in revenue between plans and regions are significant.

-## 📋 Conclusiones
+## 📋 Conclusions
-- El preprocesamiento adecuado permitió un análisis robusto y confiable.
+- Proper preprocessing allowed for a robust and reliable analysis.
-- Las gráficas y estadísticas demostraron que el plan **Surf** genera mayores ingresos para la empresa, principalmente porque muchos usuarios exceden las inclusiones del plan y deben pagar costos adicionales.
+- Graphs and statistics demonstrated that the **Surf** plan generates higher revenue for the company, primarily because many users exceed the plan's inclusions and must pay additional costs.
-- El uso de pruebas de hipótesis brindó soporte estadístico para validar las diferencias observadas, fortaleciendo la recomendación comercial.
+- The use of hypothesis testing provided statistical support to validate the observed differences, strengthening the commercial recommendation.
-- El análisis destaca la importancia de tomar decisiones basadas en datos para optimizar la oferta de servicios y asignar el presupuesto de marketing de manera más efectiva.
+- The analysis highlights the importance of making data-driven decisions to optimize service offerings and allocate marketing budgets more effectively.